 It’s hard to speak up and it’s hard to talk about race

-Though I’ve experienced some “mansplaining” and other types of gender discrimination, I’ve been personally affected by the nuances of subtle racist behaviors, coded language and ignorant comments much more often.
-Though these kinds of behaviors aren’t exclusive to tech spaces, because the industry is dominated by one group, the things that I’ve heard being uttered in the workplace are less likely to be said if there wasn’t such a skewed representation.
+Though I’ve experienced some “mansplaining” and other types of gender discrimination, I’ve been personally affected by the nuances of subtle racist behaviours, microaggressions, coded language and ignorant comments much more often.
+Though these types of behaviours aren’t exclusive to tech spaces, because the industry is dominated by one group, the things that I’ve heard being uttered in the workplace are less likely to be said if there wasn’t such a skewed representation.

 I find it hard to speak up.
 When it feels like I’m the only one in the group that’s offended, I don’t want to be further marginalized by going against the grain.
 It’s especially hard if the offending person is in a leadership or management position.

 Talking about race is hard too.
 Especially if the offending person is another person of color or someone who considers themselves non-racist.
 I’ve heard the “n-word” and “chink” uttered at work.
 These comments and interactions make me feel invisible.
 Like my presence doesn’t even warrant the courtesy of erring on the side of caution of assuming I (or others) wouldn’t want to hear those words or think it’s okay to say these things.

 I’ve also come to expect that people will treat me different after meeting my husband.
 Co-workers have reacted in a range of ways from asking what it’s like to “date a Black guy,” to saying things like “I knew it!” and to sharing their experiences of dating or being friends with Black people.

 When these types of incidents happen in the workplace, I’m usually at a loss as to how to respond.
 I don’t want to pop off because I have to continue to work there and at the moment, I’m usually upset or uncomfortable so I can’t formulate a diplomatic response.
 So I usually just try to find a way to end or leave the conversation.
 Not exactly the best way to deal with it but I’m working on it.